Welcome to our latest Parish news.

 Pedestrian access will be maintained during the works.

-The closures are required for the safety of the public and workforce to allow gas main replacement works to be carried out, works are undertaken by SGN.
+The closure is required for the safety of the public and workforce to allow new gas connection works to be carried out, works are undertaken by SGN.

 The Kent County Council Highways Helpline phone number is: 03000 418181